-Perfecting Your Schedule on the Gantt Chart
+Perfecting your schedule on the Gantt chart

-Now that all your tasks and dates are entered into Wrike, it's time to look at your Gantt chart.
+Once all your tasks and dates are entered into Wrike, it's time to look at your Gantt chart.

 If you haven't set your schedule yet, now is the time to drag and drop your tasks into place on the timeline to assign their start and end dates.
-Keep in mind what order tasks need to be completed in as you create your schedule.
+Keep in mind what order tasks need to be completed as you create your schedule.

 → Check out all our fast actions for changing your project schedule in our Help Center.